anon-blue/anon.blue/README.txt

 fkhfhffhhhhhg f,njno                             why are you eat shit was only 2 ) he is very un well and has access to firearms.
 He is a violent felon!
 Please a lert the police!
 Thank you! <3  Lee Pierce, Born: 09/16/1994, His Current Addres
-s: 318 Mcglone Lane Flemingsburg, KY 41041 (His fath  's house.)
-Wanted for rapi ng his sister and his own 3 year old daughter (at the time was only 2) he is ver
+s: 318 Mcglone Lane Flemingsburg, KY 41041 (His faaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa